openshift/assisted-service/docs/enhancements/dynamic-fetching-of-openshift-versions.md

 It's especially critical when the user queries for the different versions, but might happen in other cases too.

-We need to think of the retention policy of versions.
-We don't expect to have versions removed from the upgrade-channels API, but just in case we should only add versions and not mirror exactly the given result of those API responses.
-As opposed to that, when a minor release gets EOL (end-of-life) and we remove it from the configuration, the service should remove all the stale versions from the database.
+With the suggested solution we don't have a way to retain versions that were removed from the upgrade-channels API.
+While it's not probable we should keep that in mind.

 ## Design Details

 ### Open Questions

-* Is the database usage a real necessity?
-The idea is having the periodic thread updating the database, and then the HTTP server is able to filter versions from the database at its leisure.
-If there's a good way to do it in-memory and it doesn't consume too much of it, it might be better.
 * When implementing the binaries LRU cache, should we prioritize the latest versions of each y-release?
 We expect those to be the most common ones, but maybe it's better to let the LRU mechanism determine what are the common versions by itself?
-* How should we limit database entries?
-In case of a bug in the code that writes way too much version entries, can we make sure to mitigate the issue on our side? (without interrupting app-sre for their help on manual database intervention)
+* How should we limit the amount of versions handled?
+In case of an enormous amount of version entries returned from the API, can we make sure to mitigate the issue on our side?
+* Should we find a way to retain versions if they get out of the upgrade-channels API, and if so how.
+DB can be a solution but so some cache implementations.

 ### UI Impact